gravesryan/PageReplacement/README.md

 To run problem 1 or 2 compile the program normally with c++11.
 To compile problem one type g++ p1.cpp -std=c++11 -D PROB1 To compile problem two type g++ p1.cpp -std=c++11
+To run problem one or two run ./a.out <filename>.txt

 For the third problem use make run